IdentityPython/SATOSA/doc/README.md

 [default configuration for using Google as the OP](../example/plugins/backends/google_backend.yaml.example).

-### <a name="social_plugins" style="color:#000000">Social login plugins</a>
-The social login plugins can be used as backends for the proxy, allowing the proxy to act as a client to the social login services.

 #### Frontend
 The OpenID Connect frontend acts as and OpenID Connect Provider (OP), accepting requests from OpenID Connect Relying Parties (RPs).
 The default configuration file can be found